Rushabh75/Grievance_Redressal_System/README.md

 https://github.com/user-attachments/assets/9bf9c9b5-043a-4051-bd8a-3c7b1f69c17b

-Click on the image above to watch the video demo of the project!
+Watch the video demo of the project!
 You’ll get a walkthrough of how users can submit grievances, check their status, and how admins can manage everything from the dashboard.

 ## Features 🚀